Hit a parked vehicle

 - In many instances, small dings and dents are less expensive to fix by paying a repair shop out-of-pocket than by filing a claim and meeting your deductible and perhaps impacting your rate down the road…

-In conclusion, although the thought may cross your mind to drive away after damaging another vehicle, don’t do it.
+In conclusion, although the thought may cross your mind to drive away after you hit a parked vehicle, don’t do it.
 There are too many reasons why you should simply leave a kind note, especially if you have the appropriate auto insurance coverage.
 If you’d like to talk to someone about whether you’re properly insured, we can help.
 Call us at 1-800-258-5101 to speak with an agent.
 We’re available by phone 8 a.m. – 12 midnight ET (Monday – Friday) 9 a.m. – 11 p.m.
 ET (Saturday) 11 a.m. – 10 p.m.
 ET (Sunday)

 March 27, 2013